 We all know that performance management should be seen as much more than a process.
 In fact, it is hard to move now without being told that 'appraisals' are dead and 'Check-ins' are the only way forward.
-To an extent, we agree, but we would warn against throwing out all structure completely.
+To an extent, we agree, but we would warn against throwing out all structure entirely.
 The risk of going completely free form is that managers and staff will only have a range of tactical 'Check-ins' rather like the more traditional one-to-one.
 These do have their place but not at the expense of the entire performance management process.
-Having a clear performance management process is important to bring structure and purpose.
+Having a clear process is important to bring structure and purpose.
 The style and quality of 'Check-ins' will vary wildly otherwise where there is a greater risk of them becoming 'tick-box' exercises rather than old school appraisal.

 Please fill out the form below to receive a link to your manager’s guide.